Anders, since 1968, has had many paint studios- dedicated

 Part of Anders’ creative process is to identify what needs to be saved –

 change.
 Sealing / isolation days insure that this is possible.

 Anders uses washes on top of washes.
 These are vulnerable due to

 the amount of water that is involved.
 Sealing / isolation days insure,

-enrich and add a physical depth that captures and reflects light.
+enrich and add an actual physical depth that captures and reflects light.

 For the past 20 years Anders has used a semi-gloss for

 There comes a time that a work is taken off the in-progress

 Where does it all come from?
 A college art professor once told Anders

-Since the early 1970s Anders has read. enjoyed and studied art books.
+Since the early 1970s, Anders has read, enjoyed and studied art books.

 history, how to, theory, design, architecture, calligraphy, landscapes,